Wheel spokes lacing & alignment of hub & rim

 Below is a photo showing the factory tool being used:

-http://bmwmotorcycletech.info/wheel-offset.pdf Be sure to scan down that page, to see the sketch.Note that you could do all this work without anything more than a vernier caliper or a flat surface to measure from!
+https://bmwmotorcycletech.info/wheel-offset.pdf.
+Note that offset is for drum brakes.
+Be sure to scan down that page, to see the sketch.Note that you could do all this work without anything more than a vernier caliper or a flat surface to measure from!
 You do NOT need BMW's illustrated tool, although you could make one.

 DETAILS, Details, Details: